YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Warning: This message indicates that a LOCK command at location pppp with a non-zero (0) or no timeout and within a critical resource holding retry of a TP transaction is waiting to acquire a resource currently owned by another process.
 This condition may cause other processes to pause for perceptible periods.
 The associated LOCKIS message identifies the LOCK resource name.

 Action: Examine the application, especially at pppp, for pathological use of LOCKs within TP.
 A zero (0) timeout prevents this warning.
-Note that FIS recommends avoiding the use of LOCK commands within TP transactions.
+Note that YottaDB recommends avoiding the use of LOCK commands within TP transactions.

 ------------------
 LOGOFF